Agile Made Easier

 Planning and estimating in the agile world depend on a single key metric: the development team's velocity, which describes how much work the team can get done per iteration.
 (We describe velocity in detail separately.)
 Given a team's known velocity for its last project (if it is known), a release plan represents how much scope that team intends to deliver by a given deadline.

-Release deadlines are often fixed, imposed externally by such things as tradeshows, accounting exigencies, or contractual obligations.
-But since the goal is to get working software into the users' hands as quickly as possible in order to make "course corrections" as soon as possible, every effort is made to keep release cycles as short as possible.
+Release deadlines are often fixed, imposed externally by such things as tradeshows, accounting pressures, or contractual obligations.
+But since the goal is to get working software into the users' hands as quickly as possible in order to make "course corrections" as soon as possible, every effort is made to keep release software development cycles as short as possible.
 Agile release cycles should certainly be kept shorter than a year, and are often as short as 6 months or 3 months.
 A release is, in turn, made up of iterations.
 For a given project, iteration length will typically be fixed at a length somewhere between a week and a month.
 If the release is in 6 months and iterations are going to be 2 weeks each, the release will consist of 13 iterations.

 In some environments, software may be delivered to users, or at least a subset of users, incrementally at the end of each iteration or every couple of iterations.